bitfocus/companion-module-sikn-kerkomroep/companion/HELP.md

 There a two config items:
-the id of the church (available in the url of the kerkomroep page of the church) the frequency to check the status of the stream
+the id of the church (available in the url of the kerkomroep page of the church) the frequency to check the status of the stream, this is not yet implemented